top of page

 This is a small box, about the size of a matchbox, which we will attach to your rucksack/vest strap (the tracker needs to be able to detect a GPS signal).

-The trackers allow us, and your followers online, to see your progress around THE LAP.
+Trackers allow us, and your followers online, to see your progress around THE LAP.
 The tracker needs to be external to your pack to ensure a consistent signal.

-They are only to be attached or removed by race officials and will be removed for you when you cross the line.
+Do not tamper with your tracker. are only to be attached or removed by race officials and will be removed for you when you cross the line.

 Provided by us and very expensive, so need to be returned to us immediately after the event.
 A charge of £5 per day and £350 after 10 days is payable if not returned.